The Power of Incentives

 ChooseFI Community Taking Action This Week

-• Ryan said, “Just got back from a week at Maui.
-Used rewards points to book the condo, Southwest points (we had the Companion Pass so one less ticket), and rental car points so all the major expenses were covered for our family of 4!”
+- Ryan said, "Just got back from a week at Maui.
+Used Chase Ultimate rewards to book the condo, Southwest points (we had the Companion Pass so one less ticket), and rental car through Capital One Venture points so all the major expenses were covered for our family of 4!"